 Greg Forster serves as the director of the Oikonomia Network at the Center for Transformational Churches at Trinity International University, and is a visiting assistant professor of faith and culture.
 He has a Ph.D. with distinction in political philosophy from Yale University.
-He is the author of seven books, most recently The Church on Notice and Joy for the World, and the co-editor of four books.
+He is the author of nine books, most recently Joy for the World and The Keynesian Revolution and Our Empty Economy: We're All Dead, and the co-editor of four books.
 He is a Friedman fellow at EdChoice; has published numerous articles in scholarly and popular periodicals; has spoken at the Gospel Coalition and Jubilee conferences; and contributes regularly to online outlets.
 His primary scholarly interest is studying how the structures of culture and civilization (family, work, education, business, politics, etc.) respond to the challenge of the gospel and the ambiguous tensions of religious freedom, in order to equip the church to be good citizens of both the Kingdom of God and our human communities.
 His personal blog is Hang Together (www.hangtogetherblog.com).

-Director of the Oikonomia Network, Center for Transformational Churches, Trinity International University
+Director of the Oikonomia Network, Center for Transformational Churches

 Trinity International University